 The creation of the Erie Canal was a paradigm shift for American progress in the 19th century, leveraging hundreds of miles of canal networks capable of generating cities out of swamps and ushering in a new era of exchange.
-Over a century later, what was the Erie Canal in the city has been capped over with urban development and sprawl.
-We are now presented with the opportunity to reposition Erie as the vehicle for a globally relevant, ecologically turbocharged urban corridor.
-The Elevating Erie ideas competition seeks proposals that consider our current global biodiversity challenges in urbanized regions by developing solutions specific to the Erie Canalway Trail along Erie Boulevard East in Syracuse NY.
-We encourage entries from diverse disciplines to provide ideas that will:
+Over a century later, what was the original Erie Canal through Central New York has been capped over with urban development and sprawl.
+We have an opportunity to reposition Erie as the vehicle for a globally relevant, ecologically turbocharged urban corridor.
+The Elevating Erie ideas competition sought proposals that considered our current global biodiversity challenges in urbanized regions by developing solutions specific to the Erie Canalway Trail along Erie Boulevard East in Syracuse NY.
+Entries were received from diverse disciplines providing ideas that would:

 + Stimulate A Healthy Urban Corridor

 + Increase Biodiversity, Habitat Creation

 While the Erie Canal between DeWitt and Camillus has been mostly paved over for 100 years, the corridor has remained significant to the region by transporting people and goods, and will soon be traversed by one of the longest recreation paths in the United States.
 Considering the celebration of the bicentennial of the Erie Canal which began in 2017, the City of Syracuse and Town of DeWitt hosted the Elevating Erie Ideas Competition to identify innovative ideas that would stimulate and guide positive future development in the Town and the City.
 This jointly-sponsored ideas competition–made possible with funding from the New York State Department of State–invited proposals for connecting one of the most urbanized areas of the Erie Canalway Trail.